 Updated 1/15/14: The Creative Steps Early Child Care Center is in operation.
 Several classes have begun and enrollment is ongoing.
 Visiting Neighbors is open and serving clients from their new office space.
 Meeting and activity space has also been provided for the WSV Tenants Association.
 Additionally, a large ground floor studio has been retrofitted for use as playspace for tenant families.

 Updated 8/15/13: Construction has begun in both locations.
 Work is expected to be complete by late fall 2013.

-NYU will make approximately 7,500 square feet of community facility space on the ground floor level of the Coles Redevlopment Project, accessible to pedestrians from the Greene Street Walkway, an outdoor feature to be created as part of the construction.
+NYU will make approximately 7,500 square feet of community facility space on the ground floor level of 181 Mercer Street (the Coles building) accessible to pedestrians from the Greene Street Walkway, an outdoor feature to be created as part of the construction.

 The NYC School Construction Authority has the option to build a school which would be incorporated into the Bleecker Building.
 The SCA must provide NYU with notice of intent to build a school by December 31, 2014, and commence construction by July 1, 2018.
+In October 2014, at the request of Councilmember Chin, NYU agreed to extend the SCA notice deadline until December 31, 2018.
 NYU will provide the SCA with annual updates regarding NYU's anticipated construction schedule until the SCA's construction window has elapsed.

 Updated 12/17/2015: NYU sent their fourth annual update letter to the SCA on December 17, 2015.

 Updated 12/15/2014: NYU sent their third annual update letter to the SCA on December 15, 2014.